What Is IV Therapy?

-IV Nutrient Therapy is the infusion of specific nutrients directly into your circulation through the access of a vein close to the surface of your skin.
-This allows for direct introduction of nutrients or substances into your system without requiring absorption of these substances in your gut.
-This treatment may be indicated in cases of malabsorption, low nutrient intake, or in conditions where certain nutrients are depleted and need to be replenished.
+IV Therapy is the infusion of specific substances directly into your circulation through the access of a vein close to the surface of your skin.
+This allows for direct introduction of medicines or substances into your system without requiring absorption of these substances in your gut.

 Preparing For Your IV Treatment:

 Attire: Please wear a loose-fitting shirt that can roll-up above your elbow to allow access to your arm.

 Hydrate Before Every IV: The more hydrated you are, the more comfortable your IV will be.
 Drink lots of water, herbal tea, or other fluids the day before and day of your treatment to allow easy access to your veins.

 Eat Before Every IV: Some vitamins and minerals can temporarily lower blood sugar or blood pressure, which can cause you to feel dizzy, light-headed, nauseous and/or faint during or after your IV.
 Eating a protein-rich meal prior to your IV will decrease the likelihood of these events happening.

 Get Moving: If you are sedentary right before an IV, your vessels may be more difficult to access.
 Moving around is one of the best things you can do to help ensure a successful treatment.

 Avoid Over-the-Counter Medications: Please try to avoid the use of anti-histamine and decongestant drugs for 24-hours prior to your IV treatment.
 These medications have a constricting action on blood vessels, which can make your IV administration more difficult.
 The use of Advil or aspirin can increase the likelihood of bruising*.